Will your French visa actually pass?

 DELF B1: The Naturalization Requirement

-French naturalization (acquisition de la nationalité française) requires, among other conditions, a demonstrated level of French language proficiency at B1 on the CEFR scale (Cadre Européen Commun de Référence pour les Langues).
-The official certification is the DELF B1 (Diplôme d'Études en Langue Française, niveau B1), administered by the Centre International d'Études Pédagogiques (CIEP) and available at authorized testing centers throughout France.
-The administrative requirements for naturalization, including the language certification requirement, are also documented on service-public.fr.
+Since 1 January 2026, French naturalization (acquisition de la nationalité française) requires, among other conditions, a demonstrated level of French at B2 on the CEFR scale (Cadre Européen Commun de Référence pour les Langues), raised from the previous B1.
+You prove it with an accepted test result (for example the DELF B2, or a TCF or TEF result at B2) or a qualifying French diploma, issued by bodies such as France Éducation International, and the proof is submitted with your dossier.
+The administrative requirements for naturalization, including the language proof, are documented on service-public.gouv.fr.

-For an American who has been living and working in France for several years, B1 is a realistic level to achieve.
-It is not conversational fluency: it is functional independence in the language.
-Adults who are motivated, take regular lessons, and are exposed to French daily typically reach B1 after one to two years of active study and immersion.
-In practice, the Americans who reach B1 fastest are those who committed to using French actively in daily errands, administration, and social situations from their first week in France, rather than relying on English-speaking professionals and expat communities as a primary environment.
-What we see most often is Americans who have been in France for three or four years, are planning naturalization, and then discover they still need six to twelve additional months of focused study to pass the B1 exam because daily life in an anglophone professional bubble does not build exam-ready French.
+For an American who has been living and working in France for several years, B2 is an achievable level, though it is a step above the old B1 bar and takes longer to reach.
+It is not native fluency, but it is solid independent use of the language across familiar and less familiar topics.
+Adults who are motivated, take regular lessons, and are exposed to French daily typically reach B2 after roughly two to four years of active study and immersion.
+In practice, the Americans who progress fastest are those who committed to using French actively in daily errands, administration, and social situations from their first week in France, rather than relying on English-speaking professionals and expat communities as a primary environment.
+What we see most often is Americans who have been in France for three or four years, are planning naturalization, and then discover they need a further stretch of focused study to certify at B2, because daily life in an anglophone professional bubble does not build exam-ready French.

-The DELF B1 exam has four components: listening comprehension, reading comprehension, written production (a short structured text), and oral production (a short conversation with the examiner).
+The DELF B2 exam has four components: listening comprehension, reading comprehension, written production, and oral production.
 It is graded pass/fail with a minimum passing score.
 The exam is offered multiple times per year at authorized centers across France.
 Registration is done through the testing center or through a registered Alliance Française.
 Official information about the DELF is available from France Éducation International.

 What Level Is Actually Needed for Daily Life in France?